Race to Dubai: Justin Rose, Tommy Fleetwood and Sergio Garcia in three-way fight

 April's play-off victory over Rose at Augusta ended the Spaniard's long barren streak in the game's biggest tournaments.
 He also won February's Dubai Desert Classic, and the Valderrama Masters last month.

-All of which leaves the Spaniard third in the Race to Dubai heading into this week's finale at the DP World Tour Championship.
+All of which leaves the Ryder Cup stalwart third in the Race to Dubai heading into this week's finale at the DP World Tour Championship.

 A fourth victory, combined with Race leader Tommy Fleetwood finishing outside the top 20 and Rose failing to secure a top-four finish, would give Garcia his first money list title.